bigfanjs/art/README.md

 ### useUpdate

 The `useUpdate` hook can be used to imperatively control animations.
-The update is started as soon as you call the start method. the start method accpets a function which when called will be passed a time argument that represents the high-resolution timestamp that indicates the current time. `useUpdate` will return an instance that must be passed to the `update` prop of the element that you want to update.
+The update is started as soon as you call the start method.
+The start method accepts a function which when called will be passed a time argument that represents the high-resolution timestamp that indicates the current time. `useUpdate` will return an instance that must be passed to the `update` prop of the element that you want to update.

-`useUpdate` recieve the following configs:
+`useUpdate` receive the following configs:

 #### offsets

-Setting this to true will animate the manual offests of a given element. and when set to false it will animate transfoms.
+Setting this to true will animate the manual offsets of a given element. and when set to false it will animate transform.

 #### count

-Count can be helpful when you want to create a number of updates using a single `useUpdate` hook, and let each one of these updates to start after the other in a sequence.
+Count can be helpful when you want to create a number of updates using a single `useUpdate` hook, and let each one of these updates start after the other in a sequence.
 Count can either be passed a number or an array.

 - When passed a number, it will generate a number of animation instances which can be controlled in the start method callback function.